 Were you to compose a list of the greatest ballet dancers performing today then the name Natalia Osipova would undoubtedly feature.
 Principal dancer with the Royal Ballet and a former soloist with the Bolshoi Ballet, Osipova has been described as ‘the most sought-after ballerina in the world’

-This summer we welcome her undisputed talent to Southbank Centre as she appears in The Mother, choreographed by Arthur Pita.
-Osipova performs the title role of a young single mother must face fantastic creatures, impossible trials and cross the line between life and death itself as she sets out to save her child.
-Ahead of this run of three performances, we spoke with the acclaimed dancer about The Mother, and her own background.
+In the summer of 2019 we welcomed her undisputed talent to the Southbank Centre as she appeared in The Mother, choreographed by Arthur Pita.
+Osipova performed the title role of a young single mother must face fantastic creatures, impossible trials and cross the line between life and death itself as she sets out to save her child.
+Ahead of the run of three performances, we spoke with the acclaimed dancer about The Mother, and her own background.

 Those of us not familiar with ballet perhaps assume that professional ballerinas have been in training from an incredibly early age, but you actually began in gymnastics, before switching to ballet.
 What prompted that switch, and do you feel it has benefited you as a dancer?